andreygolubkow/security-self-training/README.md

 ## It's your way to defence your apps
-In this repo I'm going to make exploiting vulnerabilities exercises, it will describes how the attacker can broke your app.
+In this repo I'm going to create exploiting vulnerabilities exercises, it will describes how the attacker can broke your app.
 It will be simple and you can use it **only for learning** how to defence your web-application.
 You should not use it for real apps which belong to someone!